BeatrizElena/dw2016/README.md

 # dw2016
-I am rebuilding the structure of Think like a computer scientist book for future CS students.
+I am rebuilding the structure of the How To Think Like a Computer Scientist ebook for future CS students.
-Thanks to  Brad Miller, David Ranum for the original book.
+I would like to thank Brad Miller, David Ranum for the original ebook.
-This interactive ebook is created using Runestone Interactive
+This ebook is created using Runestone Interactive.